-When proceedings before the Appellate Discipline Commission are conducted, the Appellate Discipline Commission shall affirm the decision of the Hearing Board unless it determines that, based on the record, the findings of fact of the Hearing Board are clearly erroneous or that the form of discipline imposed by the Hearing Board constitutes an abuse of discretion.
+When proceedings before the Appellate Discipline Commission are conducted, the Appellate Discipline Commission shall affirm the decision of the Hearing Board unless it determines that, based on the record, the findings of fact of the Hearing Board are clearly erroneous or that the form of discipline imposed by the Hearing Board (1) bears no relation to the conduct, (2) is manifestly excessive or insufficient in relation to the needs of the public, or (3) is otherwise unreasonable.
+The Appellate Discipline Commission may conduct a de novo review of the conclusions of law.